 - Failing to yield the right of way.3

-Under California's negligence laws, in a car accident, the negligent driver is liable for any injuries and damages caused to another.
+Under California's negligence laws, the negligent driver in a car accident is liable for any injuries and damages caused to another.
 To get compensation in a personal injury lawsuit after an accident, the injured victims need to show the defendant was negligent in causing the accident.
-The elements for negligence in California are:
+The elements for negligence are:

 - The driver owed the victim a duty of care;